Battle of Aquae Sextiae: Battle

-Since the Teutones were waiting for him on the plain near Aquae Sextiae, Marius had the opportunity to reconnoiter the area and select a suitable site for the upcoming battle.
+Since the Teutons were waiting for him on the plain near Aquae Sextiae, Marius had the opportunity to reconnoiter the area and select a suitable site for the upcoming battle.
 Four days after slaughtering the Ambrones, Marius marched his army onto the plain and took position on the high ground.
 He instructed his legionaries to stand their ground on the hill, launch javelins, draw their swords, guard themselves with their shields and thrust the enemy back.
 He assured his men that, since the barbarians would be charging uphill, their footing would be unsure and they would be vulnerable.

 Marius ordered his camp servants and all other non-combatants to march with the army.
 He also ordered his beasts of burden to be fashioned as cavalry horses.
 All of this was to create the illusion his forces were larger than they really were.
 He wanted the barbarians to hold back more of their warriors in reserve so his real forces would not be overwhelmed by the tribesmen's numbers.

-The surviving Ambrones and the Teutones, bent on revenge, eagerly awaited the upcoming confrontation and, when the Romans finally showed themselves on the Aquae Sextiae plain, charged uphill.
+The surviving Ambrones and the Teutons, bent on revenge, eagerly awaited the upcoming confrontation and, when the Romans finally showed themselves on the Aquae Sextiae plain, charged uphill.
 The Romans unleashed a barrage of javelins, killing or maiming many tribesmen, then stood in close order, drew their swords and awaited the enemy at the top of the hill.
 Roman strategy, discipline and training asserted itself and the tribesmen were unable to dislodge the legions from their superior position.
 The battle continued for much of the morning, with neither side gaining the upper hand.
 However, the well-conditioned and disciplined legionaries slowly and systematically forced the tribal horde down the hill until both the Romans and barbarians were on level ground.

 This was when Claudius Marcellus and his 3,000 men loudly and viciously attacked the enemy rear.
-The Ambrones and Teutones were now being attacked on two fronts and confusion set in.
+The Ambrones and Teutons were now being attacked on two fronts and confusion set in.
 They broke ranks and started to flee, but most failed to escape.
 Modern research suggests that "one important explanation for the one-sidedness of the slaughter was the sheer crowding together of the encircled troops, making them an easy target and preventing them from fighting [effectively]".
 Those who did escape were pursued relentlessly.
 By the end of the afternoon, most of the barbarian warriors were dead or captured.
 Teutobod, the Teutonic king, and his warriors escaped the battle only to be caught by the Sequani, who handed them over to Marius.

 Marius sent Manius Aquillius with a report to Rome.
 It said that 37,000 superbly trained Romans had succeeded in defeating Teutons in two engagements.